Azure-Samples/communication-services-javascript-quickstarts/AI/calling/customerSupportAndBusinessInsights/README.md

 Back end: [openAIGateway](link)

 ## Summary:
 Azure Communications Services client calling + Open AI can revolutionize the way businesses interact with its customers.
-AI integration can generate insightful visualization that business can leverage to make informed business decisions.
+AI integration will generate insightful visualization that business can leverage to make informed business decisions.